sandeepseeram-techfirst/SDE-bootcamp/Agile_LeSS_Framework/introduction.md

 What is the LeSS framework?
 LeSS is a framework for scaling scrum to multiple teams who work together on a single product.
 It starts with a foundation of one scrum team, as defined by Ken Schwaber and Jeff Sutherland in the Scrum Guide, and applies to multiple teams who work together on one product.

+The LeSS framework seeks to apply the principles and ideals of scrum in a large-scale enterprise context as simply as possible through defined rules and guides.
+Its simplicity has earned LeSS the label of being a “barely sufficient” framework, but that’s not meant to cast it in a negative light.